Here’s the story of the design & invention of the Safety Food Peeler

 Purchase only what you can make payment on immediately.

-Hard work does pay off if you are persistent, stay focussed, are versatile, and take risks.
+Hard work does pay off if you are persistent, stay focused, are versatile, and take risks.